Continuous Strategy Replicator Dynamics for Multi--Agent Learning: Model

 We are interested in the asymptotic behavior of the Equations~\ref{eq:rep} after sufficiently long time, $P_i(x_i)=p_i(x_i, t \rightarrow \infty)$.
 The steady--state equation is obtained by setting the time--derivative to zero, which yields a set of equations (for each agent)

-where $R_i(x)$ depend on the collective strategy profile of all the agents as described by Equation~\ref{eq:Rix}, with $p_i(x)$ replaced by $P_i(x)$.
-Let us focus on solutions $P_i(x)$ that have continuous support on the interval $[0,1]$, i.e., $P_i(x)$ is strictly positive for all $x\in[0,1]$, except maybe a finite number of poins.
-Since Equation~\ref{eq:ss1} should be satisfied for all the values $x_i\in[0,1]$, then the expression in the parenthesis should nullify for all $x$, which yields for $i=1,2,..N:$
+where $R_i(x_i)\equiv r_i(x_i, t\rightarrow \infty)$ depend on the collective strategy profile of all the agents as described by Equations~\ref{eq:Rix}, with $p_i(x_i, t)$ replaced by $P_i(x_i)$.
+Let us focus on solutions $P_i(x)$ that have continuous support on the interval $[0,1]$, i.e., $P_i(x)$ is strictly positive for all $x\in[0,1]$, except maybe a finite number of points.
+Since Equations~\ref{eq:ss1} should be satisfied for all the values $x_i\in[0,1]$, then the expression in the parenthesis should nullify for all $x$, which yields for $i=1,2,..N:$